 The Cons of Going Outside

-Taking your bunny outside can come with potential risks.
+Taking your bunny outside can come with some serious potential risks.
 First and foremost, never ever open your door and let your rabbit out loose.
-Besides the issue of predators, your bunny could get lost or worse hit by a car.
+Besides the issue of predators, your rabbit could get lost or worse hit by a car.
 Domesticated rabbits do not have the skills to survive out of doors.

 Predators: One of the most significant risks of taking your rabbit outside is the presence of predators.
 Birds, especially hawks and owls, foxes and other wild animals as well as cats and dogs can pose a serious threat to your rabbit’s safety.